samyak19098/MS-Teams-Clone-Engage-2021/README.md

-# connecT : A MS Teams Clone Engage 2021
+# connecT : A MS Teams Clone (Engage 2021)
  I was selected as a mentee for the Microsoft Engage Program 2021.
-This project is my final solution submission for the task/challenge given to us in the  Microsoft Engage Program  2021.
+This project : 'connecT' is my final solution submission for the task/challenge given to us in the  Microsoft Engage Program  2021.

  # Project Link
  The link for the application : https://samyakfrontendapp.herokuapp.com/